DanielBrunnsaker/DShift/README.md

 4. scripts/figure2B.R (Volcano plot of differentially expressed metabolites)
 5. scripts/figure2C.R (FELLA-based analysis of the diauxic shift)
 6. scripts/figure4.R (Visualization of spearman correlation of simulations and statistically significant differences)

+## Citation

+If you make use the data involved in this project, we would appreciate a citation of the original [paper](https://www.nature.com/articles/s41540-023-00274-9).